Mental Health Needs and Service Standards for Black Children and Youth

 Access Alliance will lead this mixed-methods CBR initiative following the Collaborative Evidence Generation approach.
 We will conduct quantitative data collection from databases and grey reports.
 Focus group discussions will be done to generate qualitative evidence, along with key informant interviews.
 An arts-based approach may be used for children.
 The data we collect will be triangulated using a collaborative approach; validated and built upon with the community through a World Café meeting.

-We will work with other Toronto-based Community Health Centres (CHCs) to create a Toronto Black Mental Health Research Collaborative.
+We will work with our CHC partners to create a Toronto Black Mental Health Research Collaborative.
 We will co-generate evidence on the current mental health status of Black children and youth compared to non-Black residents in Toronto, the availability of culturally sensitive mental health professionals, and their needs.
 Together, we will identify and map culturally sensitive mental health providers across Toronto and survey Black youth regarding their specific non-crisis emergency needs.

 The collaborative group of CHCs will gather in-depth insights (Focus Groups and interviews) from Black children/their caregivers, and youth with diverse intersectional identities to develop a future model that ensures tangible improvement in Black Mental Health.